 The alarm is directly wired to the 12-volt electrical system, with continuous power being supplied by the recreational vehicle batteries.
 There is no 9-volt battery power supply.
 As a result, the alarm is always drawing a small amount of current from the recreation vehicle batteries.
 Although the current draw is slight, it could drain the batteries during extended storage periods.
-This condition is not likely to occur except during storage situations when the inverter cannot restore the battery charge.
-If the battery cable is disconnected at the battery terminals, the combination alarm will not work.
+This condition is not likely to occur except in storage, before each trip, and at least once per week during use.
+Failure to do so can result in